julienpillis/Indexing-Words-From-A-Text/README.md

 [remarks] :

-  - all in-file comments and report are in french.
+  - All in-file comments and report are in french.
-  - The grade given by teachers for this work : 19/20
+  - Grade given by teachers for this work : 19/20